sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(mapTips([{tags: ['baking']}, {tags: ['tacos', 'potatoes']}], [], ['tacos', 'potatoes'])).toEqual([{tags: ['tacos', 'potatoes']}])
 -->

 The code is noticeably longer, but it’s less dense and doesn’t try to do everything at once.
 We start by saving ingredient names to make it easier to compare later.
-Then, inside the `filter()` callback function, we check whether the tip’s ingredient matches any of the recipe’s ingredients (but only if the tip specifies the ingredient), and then we check whether all tip’s tags are present in the recipe’s tags.
+Then, inside the `filter()` callback function, we check whether the tip’s ingredient matches any of the recipe’s ingredients (but only if the tip specifies the ingredient), and finally we check whether all tip’s tags are present in the recipe’s tags.

 I> The [Naming is hard](#naming) chapter has a few more examples of extracting complex conditions.

 ## Conclusion

 Conditions allow us to write generic code that supports many use cases.
-However, when the code has too many conditions, it’s hard to read and test.
-So we should be vigilant and avoid unnecessary conditions, or replace some conditions with more maintainable and testable alternatives.
+However, when the code has too many conditions, it becomes hard to read and test.
+We should be vigilant and avoid unnecessary conditions, or replace some conditions with more maintainable and testable alternatives.

 ---

 Start thinking about:

-- Removing unnecessary conditions, like explicitly comparing a boolean value to `true` or `false`.
+- Removing unnecessary conditions, such as explicitly comparing a boolean value to `true` or `false`.
 - Normalizing the input data by converting the absence of data to an array early on to avoid branching and dealing with no data separately.
 - Normalizing the state to avoid algorithm duplication.
 - Caching repeated conditions in a variable.